-Lucas, along Mexico's Baja Peninsula, the road twists through mountains San Lucas come into focus like scatand valleys as lifeless as the distant tered oases.
-Canned opera music Sahara.
-Dust devils spin furiously booms from Estella's hamburger emhasn't put his mind into neutral. across the vast emptiness and vultures porium.
-Rock music explodes from a wheel overhead.
+Lucas, along Mexico's Baja Peninsuand valleys as lifeless as the distant Sahara.
+Dust devils spin furiously across the vast emptiness and vultures wheel overhead.

 For nearly 1,000 miles the land is forlorn and forbidding.
 Yes, and unforgiving.
-Save for a scattering of villages, the crusty surface supports little life.
+Save for a scattering of villages, the crusty surface supports escape the cities.
+They slept in fish little life.
 Almost nothing stirs.
 From the window of a jet I watched while mirages spread across the earth like an ocean tide.
-Beyond Punta Concepcion, gusts scattered the sands while whitecaps broke on the Sea of Cortez. eight-hour drive to get just from La Otherwise, the lifeless earth passed Paz, 125 miles north of Cabo.
-Now ton squinted toward the horizon as beneath the jet with a monotony born the word is spreading: Scratch the sun was setting beyond his Twin of rainless desolation.
+Beyond Punta Concepcion, gusts scattered the sands while whitecaps broke on the Sea of Cortez.
+Otherwise, the lifeless earth passed Paz, 125 miles north of Cabo.
+Now beneath the jet with a monotony born the word is spreading: Scratch the sun was setting beyond his Twin of rainless desolation.